aleks-123/aleks-123/README.md

 # Aleksandar Milosheski 👩‍💻
 Hi there, My name is Aleksandar.
 A self-taught, passionate and fast-learner full-stack developer from Macedonia.
 I love to work with new technologies and developing web applications.
 Currently, I am learning how to improve the performance of progressive web applications for better user experience seedling.

-🧠 I'm currently learning ReactJs
+🧠 I'm currently learning Next.js and TypeScript

 💬 Ask me about #Javascript #ReactJS #NodeJS